History of Cuba: USS Maine incident

-(1934).
-He stated that "In the opinion of the writer, the Spanish–American War would not have occurred had not the appearance of Hearst in New York journalism precipitated a bitter battle for newspaper circulation."
-It has also been argued that the main reason the United States entered the war was the failed secret attempt, in 1896, to purchase Cuba from a weaker, war-depleted Spain.

-The Cuban Theatre of the Spanish–American War
+Cuban Theatre of the Spanish–American War

 Hostilities started hours after the declaration of war when a U.S. contingent under Admiral William T. Sampson blockaded several Cuban ports.
-The Americans decided to invade Cuba and to start in Oriente where the Cubans had almost absolute control and were able to co-operate, for example, by establishing a beachhead and protecting the U.S. landing in Daiquiri.
-The first U.S. objective was to capture the city of Santiago de Cuba in order to destroy Linares' army and Cervera's fleet.
-To reach Santiago they had to pass through concentrated Spanish defences in the San Juan Hills and a small town in El Caney.
-Between 22 and 24 June 1898 the Americans landed under General William R. Shafter at Daiquirí and Siboney, east of Santiago, and established a base.
+The Americans decided to invade Cuba in Oriente where the Cubans were able to co-operate.
+The first U.S. objective was to capture the city of Santiago de Cuba to destroy Linares' army and Cervera's fleet.
+To reach Santiago they had to pass through concentrated Spanish defences in the San Juan Hills.
+Between 22 and 24 June 1898 the Americans landed under General William R. Shafter at Daiquirí and Siboney and established a base.
 The port of Santiago became the main target of U.S. naval operations, and the American fleet attacking Santiago needed shelter from the summer hurricane season.
-Nearby Guantánamo Bay, with its excellent harbour, was chosen for this purpose and attacked on 6 June.
+Nearby Guantánamo Bay was chosen for this purpose and attacked on 6 June.
 The Battle of Santiago de Cuba, on 3 July 1898, was the largest naval engagement during the Spanish–American War, and resulted in the destruction of the Spanish Caribbean Squadron.